ncas-force/force-docs/docs/hysplit/operationalhysplit.rst

 **1. Configuration:**

-* Simple setup control files are configured from a template file for each of the three observatories (CVAO, BTAO, WAO).
+* Simple setup control files are configured from a template file for each of the three observatories CVAO, BTAO, WAO and the combined run.
 * The control files are configured for backward trajectory calculations for 240 hours (10 days).

 **2. Parallel Execution:**